Fishing in Alaska: A Planning Guide

 - Kanuti River: Accessible at mile 107 of the Dalton Highway.
 Fishing for king and chum salmon, northern pike, whitefish, Arctic grayling, and burbot.

-- North Slope near Dalton Highway: Several roadside lakes and streams between Atigun Pass and Prudhoe Bay/Deadhouse offer fishing for Arctic grayling, Arctic char, burbot, Dolly Varden, and lake trout.
+- North Slope Several roadside lakes and streams between Atigun Pass and Prudhoe Bay/Deadhouse offer fishing for Arctic grayling, Arctic char, burbot, Dolly Varden, and lake trout.

 - Jim River: Crosses the Dalton Highway three times between Mile 140 and mile 144.
 Fishing for Arctic grayling, king and chum salmon, northern pike, whitefish, and burbot.

-- Kobuk River: Located in Gates of the Arctic National Park and flows to Kotzebue.
+The Kobuk River is located in Gates of the Arctic National Park and flows to Kotzebue.
 Boats may be chartered from residents in villages along the river.
 At its best June 1 to September 15, northern pike available year-round.
 Fishing for chum salmon, Arctic grayling, northern pike, sheefish, and Dolly Varden.

 The State of Alaska Department of Fish and Game monitors Alaska's fisheries to protect, maintain, and improve healthy sport fisheries.
 Visit their website for in-season fishing hotlines and current regulations, including areas open or closed to sport fishing.